GetLevvel/katacoda-scenarios/rhoar-spring-boot/spring-db-access/02-read-content-from-a-database.md

     &lt;/dependency&gt;
 </pre>

 If Spring Boot sees a database like H2 on the classpath it will automatically configure an in-memory one for us as well as all the connection Beans necessary to connect to it.
-We've chosen to override these settings in the ``application-local.properties``{{open}} file to demonstrate that you can interact with Spring Boot's auto-configuration quite easily.
+We've chosen to override these settings in the ``src/main/resources/application-local.properties``{{open}} file to demonstrate that you can interact with Spring Boot's auto-configuration quite easily.

 **2. Create an Entity class**